Amine gas treating: Alternative processes

-Alternative stripper configurations include matrix, internal exchange, flashing feed, and multipressure with split feed.
+Alternative stripper configurations include matrix, internal exchange, flashing feed, and multi-pressure with split feed.
 Many of these configurations offer more energy efficiency for specific solvents or operating conditions.
 Vacuum operation favors solvents with low heats of absorption while operation at normal pressure favors solvents with high heats of absorption.
 Solvents with high heats of absorption require less energy for stripping from temperature swing at fixed capacity.
-The matrix stripper recovers 40% of CO_{2} at a higher pressure and does not have inefficiencies associated with multipressure stripper.
+The matrix stripper recovers 40% of CO_{2} at a higher pressure and does not have inefficiencies associated with multi-pressure stripper.
 Energy and costs are reduced since the reboiler duty cycle is slightly less than normal pressure stripper.
-An Internal Exchange stripper has a smaller ratio of water vapor to CO_{2} in the overheads stream, and therefore less steam is required.
-The multipressure configuration with split feed reduces the flow into the bottom section, which also reduces the equivalent work.
+An Internal Exchange stripper has a smaller ratio of water vapor to CO_{2} in the overhead stream, and therefore less steam is required.
+The multi-pressure configuration with split feed reduces the flow into the bottom section, which also reduces the equivalent work.
 Flashing feed requires less heat input because it uses the latent heat of water vapor to help strip some of the CO_{2} in the rich stream entering the stripper at the bottom of the column.
-The multipressure configuration is more attractive for solvents with a higher heats of absorption.
+The multi-pressure configuration is more attractive for solvents with a higher heats of absorption.